capeprivacy/nitrogen/README.md

 # Nitrogen CLI

-A command line interface to build and deploy web services to AWS Nitro Enclaves.
+Nitrogen is a tool for deploying web services to AWS Nitro Enclaves.

 ## Commands